 Hwange National Park, Zimbabwe

 Hwange National Park, in the northwest corner of the country, is Zimbabwe’s best-known reserve – on a par with Kruger or Etosha – and comprises 14,650km2 of teak forest, thornveld and mopane woodland, with scattered dolomite hills in the northwest.
 This hot, dry land forms part of the broader Zambezi basin and is contiguous with the Chobe area of neighbouring Botswana, much of whose wildlife it shares.
-Game is seasonal and the bush very dense in places, but the dry season draws enormous herds of elephant and buffalo to permanent waterholes, while giraffe, zebra, kudu, blue wildebeest and – especially – impala are abundant throughout the year.
+Hwange is a genuinely year-round game park, although the summer months are best suited to birders rather than visitors who want to see large concentrations of game.
+Generally the dry winter months, especially August– November, offer by far the best wildlife viewing, but game can put on some spectacular shows throughout the year.
 Despite a history of poaching, both rhino species retain a precarious foothold, and all the major predators occur, including wild dog.
 Sable are a Hwange speciality, while brown hyena, bat-eared fox and occasional gemsbok all reflect the Kalahari influence.
-All of this, along with over 365 species of bird, may be encountered on decent tourist roads within the park, or from upmarket lodges in nearby private concession areas.

 For more information of wildlife and safaris in southern Africa, take a look at our guide: